neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ### Passive Defense

-When the only "action" taken is to group.
+When the only anti-predator "action" taken is to group.

 #### Dilution Effect

 Grouping may reduce the probability of any one individual being captured by predators.

+Burger et al[^Burger-Gochfeld] tested this effect in butterflies that "puddle" together in groups of various sizes to drink water.

 :::{figure} /images/dilution-effect-butterflies.png
 :width: 300

-Risk to individual pierid butterflies of capture by smooth-billed anis as a function of the number of butterflies in clusters.
-For each cluster size, the mean number of butterflies captured was calculated and divided by cluster size to obtain the risk for individual butterflies in that size cluster.
-The number of butterflies captured per 15 min increased as the number of butterflies present increased, but reached a threshold beyond which the capture rate did not increase.
-The capture rate per individual butterfly (individual risk) decreased with group size up to a group of 40 individuals and remained low with further increases.
+Risk to individual pierid butterflies of capture by smooth-billed anis as a function of the number of butterflies in puddle-drinking clusters.
+For each cluster size, the ***risk*** was calculated by dividing the mean number of predator-captured butterflies by the cluster size.
+The number of butterflies captured increased as the total number of butterflies increased, but reached a threshold beyond which the capture rate did not increase.
 An individual ani was unable to catch more than 16, regardless of group size.
 From Burger and Gochfeld 2001[^Burger-Gochfeld]
 :::

 [^Burger-Gochfeld]: [Burger, J., & Gochfeld, M. (2001).
 Smooth-billed ani (Crotophaga ani) predation on butterflies in Mato Grosso, Brazil: risk decreases with increased group size.
 Behavioral Ecology and Sociobiology, 49, 482-492.](https://doi.org/10.1007/s002650100327)